itssherazfaisal/toonify-app/README.md

 - **Signup**: `POST /signup`

-  - Allows users to create an account. (to create a new account, we would name, email, password, secret.
-The secret would allow special privilege to create a new account.)
+  - Allows users to create an account. (to create a new account, we would need name, email, password and secret as input parameters.
+The users trying to signup without having signup secret key would not be permissible)

 ### Image to Cartoon Conversion